Every Monday night, Mountain View ARES members can access three directed nets:

 You can run the net remotely from home, or from the K6MTV radio room (shack) where restrictions apply.

-Current roster of local net participants (ICS 211A): 2026-01-17 update (PDF)
+Current roster of local net participants (ICS 211A): template spreadsheet (PDF)

 Mountain View SPECS Monday Night scripts & instructions (PDF) for the net control and shift supervisor/scribe roles.